 - Measure harmonic components and distortion in the system; - Display the characteristics of the noise in DC power; - Analyze vibration.

-In the Math menu, click or tap the drop-down button of Operator to select FFT to enter the FFT operation menu, as shown in the figure below.
+In the Math menu, click or tap the drop-down button of Operator to select FFT to go to the FFT operation menu.
+Then configure the parameters of FFT.

 Figure 9.6 FFT Operation Menu

 Operation